jess-sys/DMRBridgeMQTT/README.md

 $ yarn start
 ```

-The specified `messageTopic` will be monitored.
-When a new message is received, it'll build a filename with the payload suffixed with ".wav".
-It will then try to load this file from the `soundFilesPath` directory.
+The specified `messageTopic` topic will be monitored.
+When a new message is received, A filename with the payload suffixed with ".wav" will be constructed.
+It will then try to load the file with this filename from the `soundFilesPath` directory.
 If the file cannot be loaded, a message will be sent on the `controlTopic` topic.

 # Useless stuff (copyright)